compulim/til/README.md

       - This is decoded via Raspberry Pi hardware decoder (`h264_v4l2m2m`)
 - Each webcam has different resolution/chroma, for example
    - Razer Kiyo Pro output 1920x1080 of h.264 or MJPEG, or 640x360 as YUYV (4:2:2) or NV12 (4:2:0)
-   - Atem Mini output 1920x1080 of MJPEG
+   - ATEM Mini output 1920x1080 of MJPEG
    - Elgato HD60 X output 1280x720 YUYV (4:2:2) or NV12 (4:2:0)
       - ~HD and 4K profiles on Elgato HD60 X is not detected by `v4l2`~ (This is because using a USB 2.0 cable)
 - Both Windows and Android (Xperia 1 V) can use Elgato HD60 X with HD/4K signal of unknown chroma, seems limitation on `v4l2` instead of proprietary chroma/codec